 As a descriptor, minerality didn’t crop up in the wine industries lexicon until the late 80s.
 In a recent Decanter article Prof. Alex Maltman recalled writing his first piece on the topic a little over 15 years ago.
 Maltman posits the term to be of ‘pragmatic usefulness’ despite there being no clear consensus on what it actually means.
-We wine-lovers are relentless in our indulgent pursuit of translating perception and sensation of wine in to sometimes simplistic terminology.
-Vast may our parlance be, minerality is arguably amongst the most ubiquitous of its terms.
-Why is the topic so challenging?
-Is it helpful?
-What do we know about it?
-In this piece I will explore the research and piece together my thoughts.
+We wine-lovers are relentless in our often rather numinous linguistic translations of the perception and sensation of wine in to, more often than not, overtly simplistic terminology.
+Vast may this parlance be, minerality is arguably amongst the most ubiquitous of all its components.
+What makes minerality so challenging to define?
+How helpful is it?
+What do we know about the science?
+In this piece I explore the concept in more detail and piece together my own thoughts.

 Hallgarten recently hosted a discussion between Jamie Goode and Steve Daniel titled ‘Minerality”.
-Whilst no clear conclusion was drawn, a range of topics were explored, helping to group together common denominators.
-Several of my peers, including Jancis Robinson have published articles centred around minerality.
-I want to avoid this article being either a commentary of the Hallgarten discussion or a repeat of their work.
-Instead, I would like to systematically work through key contributing factors toward perceived minerality.
-As I do this I hope to piece together my own position in order to help you construct yours.
+Whilst no clear conclusion was drawn, a range of topics were explored, helping group together common denominators.
+A number of my peers, including Jancis Robinson, have since published articles discussing minerality.
+I would like to avoid this piece being either a commentary of the Hallgarten discussion or a repeat of their work.
+Instead, I would like to work systematically through factors identified or recognise as contributing toward perceived minerality.
+In doing so I am aiming to elucidate my own position and in the process help you develop yours.

 Much of the language used within the wine industry is in some sense metaphoric.
 Gordon Shepherd discusses this in detail in his book Neuronology: How the Brain Creates the Taste of Wine.
 Minerality in wine seems to have resisted this same rational.
 I’m not exactly sure why this is.
 One could argue that marketing efforts of those wishing to promote the idea of a region or place offering exclusivity have contributed.

-Minerality is an esoteric term, one which studies show is fairly alien to those new to wine.
+Minerality is a particularly esoteric term, one which studies show is considered alien to those new to wine.
 Even amongst the more seasoned there is little accord.
-There are those who postulate the minerality to be the literal taste of minerals absorbed by the vines root system.
-Whilst others draw a more broad, loose and widespread relationship between terroir, variety, climate and minerality.
+There are those who postulate minerality to be the literal taste of minerals absorbed by the vines root system.
+Meanwhile, others draw a more broad, loose and varied relationship between terroir, variety, climate and minerality.
 Alex Maltman’s ‘Problem with Minerality’ GuildSomm Podcast opened my eyes to the problems with the often-romanticised literal position.

 Vineyard soil (topsoil, subsoil, bedrock) contains minerals, those associated with overall structure of soil and those absorbed by vines.
 Minerals associated with overall vineyard soil structure are complex ionic bonded aggregate compounds which are often rigid and insoluble.
 In order for positively-charged individual ions (known as cations) to become available a whole host of things must happen.